 I've written previously about the idea that DT actually is whole brain problem solving, but a consequence of that can be problems in communication, like the parable of the Blind Men and the Elephant, we are biased in our perceptions and expressions.

 “Think” statements refer to the denotative aspects of the environment.
 They attempt to define, assert, opine, rationalize, or make causal connections between environmental events.
 They are bound by the rules of logic and scientific inquiry; they may be true or untrue.
 Many times a think statement can be proven or disproven.
 Think statements require words to be communicated.
-They are the venue of the rationalists, the engineers.
+They are the venue of the rationalists, the engineers.“Feel” statements refer to the connotative aspects of our environment.
+They attempt to report our internal affective, immediate, non-rational, emotional, “gut” responses to environmental events.
+Usually, feel statements are personal and idiosyncratic in that they refer to inner states, what is happening inside of us.

 Feel statements, like dreams, cannot be true or false, or good or bad, but only honestly or dishonestly communicated.
 Feel statements may not require words at all; when they do, they usually take the form of “I feel (adjective)” or “I feel (adverb).”
 They are the framework and coin of artists and designers.